-I want to dedicate a whole paragraph to Padne, from the Alila Ubud Leisure Concierge, who showed me the best time I had in Ubud.
+I want to dedicate a whole paragraph to Padne, from the Alila Ubud Leisure Concierge team, who showed me the best time I had in Ubud.
 Originally I had booked a morning village tour and rice paddie walk for 250k after I read about in the hotel brochure.
-But misunderstanding the description I turned up in the hotel lobby at the departure time wearing a sun dress and flip flops only to be told this tour required walking shoes as we’d be walking in fields and getting muddy.
-Having not packed any of these I thought that would mean my activities were cancelled.
-Instead Padne told me to hang on whilst he made some calls and within minutes a car was waiting to take me on a customised version of the tour I’d originally booked.
+But misunderstanding the description I turned up in the hotel lobby at the departure time wearing a sun dress and flip flops only to be told this tour required walking shoes as we’d be wading in fields and getting muddy.
+Having not packed any sensible shoes I thought that would mean my activities were cancelled.
+Instead Padne told me to hang on whilst he made some calls and within minutes a car was waiting to take me on a customised version of the tour I’d originally wanted.

 What followed was a fantastic 3 hours where we toured the surrounding area and I was invited into the local temple for coffee and satay.
 (Many of the temple committee were staff at the Alila and upon recognising myself and Padne invited us in for snacks and conversation about life in Bali).
 This was the most friendly and authentic experience I had in Bali and came about purely because Padne was determined to show me his country.
 Also that morning we stopped to admire the rice fields in a less touristy part of Ubud and made friends with a group of school children who inquisitively came over to see what I was doing.